-It has been reported that many people avoid the subject because they feel they aren’t good at it, and face maths anxiety because they fear failing the subject, which interferes with their performance.
+Many people avoid the subject because they feel they aren’t good at it; as a result, they face maths anxiety because they fear failing the subject, which interferes with their performance.

-The truth is, maths anxiety can be overcome.
+The truth is, there are ways to overcome maths anxiety.
 If you don’t want it to prevail in college, check out these tips to prepare yourself for maths classes at the university level.

-If you’ve found that you haven’t quite got the basics of a certain maths class down, get a tutor or a friend to help you really nail down the basics before you start the course or even start applying for a particular programme.
+If you’ve found that you haven’t quite got the basics of a certain maths class down, get a tutor or a friend to help you really nail down the basics before you start the course.
+There are also free online resources, such as the Khan Academy, to help you get your basics up to scratch.
+Make sure to practice regularly so the basics are ingrained in your mind.

 Take a more challenging maths class